pingcap/parser/README.md

 GO111MODULE=on go get -u github.com/your-repo/parser@master
 ```

-If you get some error output, never mind.
-You can still edit the `go.mod` file manually.
+If some error is reported, you can ignore it and still edit the `go.mod` file manually.

 Pull a request to TiDB.